Triple Play Baseball: Reception

 The PlayStation version received "generally favorable reviews", while the PC and PS2 versions received "mixed or average reviews", according to the review aggregation website Metacritic.
 Rob Smolka of NextGen said of the former console version in its June 2001 issue: "EA Sports dropped the year from the title, but little else has changed for this final version for the original PlayStation."
 Daniel Erickson later said in the magazine's July 2001 issue that the latter console version was "drop-dead gorgeous and fun at parties, but it'll disappoint sim fans to no end."
 Glenn Rubestein of Extended Play gave the same console version all five stars and said it was "the game to own this season.
 Its graphical prowess and full range of features make it the most complete title on the market.
 EA Sports' commitment to quality really shines through, offering one of the best baseball games ever seen on any home console system."

+Air Hendrix of GamePro said of the PlayStation version, "If you've already played Triple Play 2001 to death, that means there's no reason to upgrade unless you're a consummate fan.
+But if you haven't bought a new PlayStation baseball game in a while, this is the real deal, delivering the fast-paced, action-filled baseball that is Triple Play's trademark."
+However, he also said, "The PS2 pennant race is still on, but Triple Play sure isn't one of the contenders."